 Low Volume Basal (LVB) treatments are well suited for controlling individual woody plants near desirable vegetation or sensitive areas, in low density brush situations, and for trees less than six inches in diameter.
 Apply the herbicide solution (Table 1) entirely around the circumference of the stem in a band 12 to 15 inches wide, until the stem is thoroughly wet, but not to the point of runoff or puddling (Figure 1).
 See the following tips for successful low volume basal and basal cut stump applications.

 Table 1.
-LOW-VOLUME BASAL and BASAL CUT STUMP tank-mix guide for Garlon® 4 Ultra specialty herbicide alone and in combination with Milestone®specialty herbicide, plus oil-based carrier.
+LOW-VOLUME BASAL and BASAL CUT STUMP tank-mix guide for Garlon® 4 Ultra herbicide alone and in combination with Milestone® herbicide, plus oil-based carrier.

 Tips for Successful Low Volume Basal and Basal Cut Stump Applications